 SAAM and the Renwick Gallery offer two internship programs to coincide with the academic calendar.
-Since 1968, the Smithsonian American Art Museum’s internship programs have provided instruction and inspiration to hundreds of graduate and undergraduate students, as well as others seeking self-enrichment.
+Since 1968, the Smithsonian American Art Museum and the Renwick Gallery have provided instruction and inspiration to over one thousand graduate and undergraduate students, as well as others seeking self-enrichment.
 Former interns have achieved success in professional positions in the art and museum fields, both nationally and internationally.

-The Smithsonian American Art Museum offers two internship programs to coincide with the academic calendar.
-The Advanced-Level Program takes place during the fall and spring semesters; the eight-week Summer Program begins early to mid-June.
+Two Internship programs are offered that coincide with the academic calendar: The Advanced-Level Program takes place during the fall and spring semesters; the Summer Program is an eight-week program that begins early to mid-June.

 Qualifications for the Advanced-Level Program